CuneiForm (software)

-CuneiForm Cognitive OpenOCR is a freely distributed open-source Optical character recognition system developed by Russian software company Cognitive Technologies.
+CuneiForm Cognitive OpenOCR is a freely distributed open-source optical character recognition system developed by Russian software company Cognitive Technologies.

 CuneiForm OCR was developed by Cognitive Technologies as a commercial product in 1993.
-The system came with the most popular models of scanners, MFPs and software in Russia and the rest of the world: Corel Draw, Hewlet-Packard, Epson, Xerox, Samsung, Brother, Mustek, OKI, Canon, Olivetti, etc.
+The system came with the most popular models of scanners, MFPs and software in Russia and the rest of the world: Corel Draw, Hewlett-Packard, Epson, Xerox, Samsung, Brother, Mustek, OKI, Canon, Olivetti, etc.

-In 2008 Cognitive Technologies opened the program's source codes.
+In 2008, Cognitive Technologies opened the program's source code.

 Features

 CuneiForm is a system developed for transforming the electronic copies of paper documents and image files into an editable form without changing the structure and the original document fonts in automatic or semi-automatic mode.
 The system includes two components for single and batch processing of electronic documents.

 The list of languages supported by the system: